Using Liquibase MongoDB Pro with MongoDB Atlas

 -

 Choose an authentication method.
-This guide includes SCRAM (username/password), X.509 Certificate, and AWS IAM.
+This guide includes SCRAM (username/password), X.509 Certificate, AWS IAM, and OIDC.

 - Create a Database User for Your Cluster